zonneplan/KiBot/README.md

 In order to run KiBot on these environments you need a lot of software installed.
 The usual mechanism to achieve this is using [docker](https://www.docker.com/).
 Docker images containing KiBot, all the supporting scripts and a corresponding KiCad can be found at [Docker Hub](https://hub.docker.com/) as [setsoft/kicad_auto:latest](https://hub.docker.com/repository/docker/setsoft/kicad_auto).
 This image is based on [setsoft/kicad_debian:latest](https://hub.docker.com/repository/docker/setsoft/kicad_debian), containing KiCad on Debian GNU/Linux.

+If you need to run the current development version of KiBot you can use the following docker image: [setsoft/kicad_auto:dev](https://hub.docker.com/repository/docker/setsoft/kicad_auto).

 For more information about the docker images visit [kicad_debian](https://github.com/INTI-CMNB/kicad_debian) and [kicad_auto](https://github.com/INTI-CMNB/kicad_auto).